OMR-Research/Smashcima/docs/04_affine-objects-and-rendering.md

 This is because we are mostly dealing with scales in the range of a piece of paper, where a millimeter is an appropriate unit (used by many 2D computer graphics software tools).

 Smashcima uses physical spatial units, as opposed to pixels, because it aims to harmonize data from various scanned source datasets, which may have been rasterized at various DPIs.
-Sticking to millimiters is a way to reconcile these differences.
+Sticking to millimeters is a way to reconcile these differences.

 To convert between millimeters and pixels with a given DPI, you can use these utility functions: